 3.3.1 HCIL will ensure that CSR activities are undertaken in keeping with the letter and spirit of the Companies Act, 2013 and the Rules made thereunder.
-Reports on the outcomes of CSR activities/Projects will be uploaded on the website of HCIL and shared with the local communities through appropriate vernacular publications.
+Reports on the outcomes of CSR activities/projects will be uploaded on the website of HCIL and shared with the local communities through appropriate vernacular publications.
 The Board shall also ensure that the administrative overheads shall not exceed five percent of total CSR expenditure of the company for the financial year.

-A certificate shall be presented by the Chief Financial Officer to the Board, certifying that all the funds allocated by the Board have been utilized in the manner as approved by the Board.
+A certificate shall be presented by the Chief Financial Officer whenever the CSR Committee/Board reviews the utilization of funds, certifying that the funds disbursed in accordance with the Board's approval have been duly spent on the CSR activities/projects.